jorge-leon/femto/docs/flisp.md

 repetition.
 The command to load the file `example.lsp` from the library is `(require 'example)`.

-Femto provides the following set of libraries:
+*fLisp* provides the following set of libraries:

 core
 Integrated in the `.rc` files, always loaded.
 The core library